Flextime: From practitioners' viewpoint

 The industrial perspective of flexible working emphasizes the practical definition of flexibility.
-Employees being allowed to work from many different places as long as their level of production is maintained if not increased.
-Moreover, research reports gave quantitative interpretation backed by statistical evidences showing the changing attitude of organisations in different countries and especially the UK toward flexible working.
-For example, 50% of companies in the UK started to consider flexible working as a common practice and 73% of the managers in the survey showed an ultimate support to it.
-On the other hand, employees showed great preference to flexible working to the point that 40% of workers in the UK choose it over salary.
-Also, greater focus was put to explain the increased demand for such arrangements by both stakeholders which was clarified by their advantages of contributing to high quality of output results while creating the perfect working conditions for workers.
+Employees being allowed to work from many different places as long as their level of production is maintained, if not increased.
+Moreover, research reports gave quantitative interpretation backed by statistical evidence showing the changing attitude of organizations in different countries (especially the UK) toward flexible working.
+An estimate of 50% of the companies in the UK started to consider flexible working as a common practice and 73% of the managers in the survey showed an ultimate support to it.
+On the other hand, employees showed great preference to flexible working to the point that 40% of workers in the UK choose it over their salary.
+Also, greater focus was put to explain the increased demand for such arrangements by both stakeholders by which it was clarified by their advantages of contributing to the high quality of output results while creating the "perfect" working conditions for workers.

-Additionally, as seen recently, most business organisations have started to introduce flexible working patterns for their employee as a way to increase their productivity level, increasing profitability.
-Flexible working is also seen as a family-friendly policy, which leads to a good work–life balance for employees.
-Some examples of organisations with flexible working arrangement include Agilent technologies, NetApp, Qualcomm Inc.
+Additionally, as seen recently, most business organizations have started to introduce flexible working patterns for their employees as a way to increase their productivity level, increasing profitability.
+Flexible working is also seen as a family-friendly policy, which leads to a "good work–life balance" for employees.
+Some examples of organizations with flexible working arrangement include Agilent technologies, NetApp and Qualcomm Inc.

-Flexible working arrangements may be a way for organisations to expand and increase their operations nationally and internationally at lower cost, in comparison to permanent or non-flexible working arrangements.
-While both employees and employers acknowledge the benefits of flexible working, drawbacks might include extra expenses and responsibilities the organization could incur in order to provide these arrangements and the decreased benefits offered to employee in accordance to their reduced working hours.
+Flexible working arrangements is a way for organizations to expand and increase their operations nationally and internationally at lower cost compared to permanent or non-flexible working arrangements.
+While both employees and employers acknowledge the benefits of flexible working, drawbacks might include extra expenses and responsibilities the organization could incur in order to provide these arrangements and the decreased benefits offered to employees in accordance with their reduced working hours.